TeamEpochGithub/epochlib/README.md

 To make the documentation yourself, run `make html` with `docs` as the working directory.
 The documentation can then be found in `docs/_build/html/index.html`.

+# Architectural guidelines

+1. Generally 'one class = one file' unless they are very tightly coupled.
+2. Use __init__.py to change import paths so they are shorter for the end user

 ## Maintainers

 EpochLib is maintained by [Team Epoch](https://teamepoch.ai), based in the [Dream Hall](https://www.tudelft.nl/ddream) of the [Delft University of Technology](https://www.tudelft.nl/).